Ombi-app/Ombi.Docs/docs/settings/usermanagement.md

     * Day 7 - Cannot Request
     * Day 8 - We can now request 3 more times

+## Streaming Country

+Defines what the default country imported users will be set as.

 ## Run Importer button

 Clicking this button will run the Emby/Plex user import jobs on-demand.